hemanthkumarbattula/lt2212-v19-a2/README.md

 ## Results and discussion

 ###Vocabulary restriction.
-(Write what you chose for the vocabulary restriction for output file (2), you can give a brief impressionistic justification for why in one sentence or less.)

 Used vocabulary restriction to 20.
 This makes the algorithm use the most common words which has more significance in classifying the  documents than the less occurred which are insignificant.